ankitbioinfo/nico_tutorial/README.md

 #### Font

-To check the usage of any function you can check via following command.
+To check the usage of any function you can check like following example. [moduleName.functionName.__doc__)
 ```print(scov.save_LR_interactions_in_excelsheet_and_regression_summary_in_textfile_for_interacting_cell_types.__doc__)```